Immersive Promotion Bible

 The fourth phase, Immersion, is when the audience actually experiences the VR or AR content itself.
 Finally, the fifth phase, Satisfaction & Loyalty, centres on the after-effect principles and should aim to keep people feeling immersed long after the VR or AR experience has ended.
 This final phase is about immersion as a state of mind, with the power to impact mood and memory, and therefore asks creators to design post-experience mementos that bottle mood change and rekindle the memory of feeling immersed (as per the image below).
 With an eye firmly on the growth and development of the immersive sector, this final phase conceives of immersive promotion as a mobius strip of extended, blended realities, using the memory of one immersive experience to guide audiences to the next.

 The Immersive After-Effect Principles

-Altogether, all of our Bible's principles underpin the Immersive Promotion Strategy Map, a new concept that aims to provide a complete roadmap for marketing VR/AR that can be used and adapted for different VR/AR experiences.
+Altogether, all of our Bible's principles underpin the Immersive Promotion Strategy Map (below), which aims to provide a complete roadmap for marketing VR/AR experiences that can be used and adapted for different kinds of content.

 Immersive Promotion Strategy Map

 StoryFutures Academy is the UK’s National Centre for Immersive Storytelling run by the National Film and Television School and Royal Holloway, University of London.
 Funded by UKRI's Audience of the Future fund, StoryFutures develops training and research to ensure the UK workforce is the most skilled in the world in the use of VR/AR/MR. This Bible was funded by StoryFutures Academy through the Train the Trainer programme (Grant Ref: AH/S003622/1).